anjurawatkathait/parkingLotProblem/README.md

 # parkingLotProblem
-parking lot problem states when a new vehicle is to be allocated a slot when there is a space left in the parking area
+Parking lot problem states when should be a vehicle allocated a area based on the availability in parking lot.